 Academic Programming Staff

-They also develop educational programs in consultation with faculty most likely to use specific exhibitions or certain parts of the museum’s collections for teaching purposes.
+She also develops educational programs in consultation with faculty most likely to use specific exhibitions or certain parts of the museum's collections for teaching purposes.
 Working with individual faculty members, she plans classroom sessions in the Bernstein Center for Object Study, where objects not on view in the galleries are available for the class.
 She also organizes teaching exhibitions with faculty.